Peter Sotos

-Peter Sotos (born April 17, 1960) is an American author and musician.
+Peter Gus Sotos (born April 17, 1960) is an American author and musician.
 As an author, Sotos has 31 published books with several translated into foreign languages.
 In his books, Sotos writes about sadistic sexual criminals and sexually violent pornography in great detail, particularly involving children.
 His books tend to be first-person narratives, taking on the point of view of the sexual predator in order to portray sadistic and pedophilic sexual impulses.

-His writings are seen by some as potent social criticism, highlighting the often hypocritical ways in which media deals with these issues.
+Though controversial, his writings have been seen by some as potent social criticism highlighting the often hypocritical ways in which media deals with these issues.
 As a musician, Sotos is well known as a former member of the British noise music band Whitehouse.
 Sotos was arrested in 1985 on child pornography charges due to content that was published within an issue of his zine Pure.

-Biography

-Education

-Sotos is a graduate of Holy Cross High School.
-He attended Northern Illinois University for one year and studied at the School of the Art Institute of Chicago for four years.

 Career

 In 1984, Sotos self-published a newsletter or "fanzine" named Pure, notable as the first zine dedicated to serial killer lore.
+Sotos was interviewed by Paul Lemos about Pure for Adam Parfrey's 1987 book Apocalypse Culture.
 After not writing for almost a decade, Sotos self-published 20 issues of Parasite from 1993 to 1995.
 Sotos had his first books published in 1998 – Index and Special.
 The following year he wrote Lazy, which examines the public fascination with sex crimes and their influence on art works such as the painting Myra by Marcus Harvey.
 He followed that with Selfish, Little in 2004, which recounts the murder of Lesley Ann Downey by British Moors murderers Ian Brady and Myra Hindley in 1964.

+From 1983 to 2003, Sotos was a member of the British power electronics trio Whitehouse.
+During performances in America, Europe, and Japan, he performed using an EDP WASP synthesizer.
+In 1992, Sotos released the solo album Buyer's Market, which consisted of sound collages of spoken word samples from parents, law enforcement officers, and victims of sex crimes which included child sexual abuse.
+Sotos also released Proxy and Waitress.
+In 1999, Sotos contributed spoken word to a track by the band Chthonic Force, for a split 7" vinyl single.
+The track was later released on a "best of" Chthonic Force compilation in 2020.
+Peter Sotos also makes video collages.
+He notably presented Waitress I, II, and III at the Palais de Tokyo in April 2005.